-This list of related offerings includes courses from Strategic Management and Technology, Operations, and Information Management.
+This list of related offerings includes courses from Strategic Management and Operations and Information Management.
 In addition to standing on its own, the Leadership concentration also supports concentrations in the full range of business disciplines.
 Each student interested in the Leadership concentration will ideally set up a specific plan that meets his or her needs.

 Sponsored by: Management Division

 Faculty Contact: James Hunt

-B) At least two of the remaining three courses for the concentration must be chosen from the following list:
+A) At least two (2) of the remaining three (3) courses for the concentration must be chosen from the following list: